How to measure your artwork/photo for a picture frame (without a mount)

 24.5inches would be 24.5 x 25.4 = 622mm.
 Don't worry about anything after the decimal point when doing your calculation.

-If you don't have a calculator handy then click here to be taken to an online calculator, then use your back button to come back to this page.
+If you don't have a calculator handy then click here to be taken to an online calculator in a new tab.

 If your artwork/photo/print measures 800mm x 600 you would enter 800mm x 600mm in the height and width boxes provided in the design studio.
 If your image has a border and you would like to include the border then you need to measure the whole of the artwork including the border and enter your sizes in the boxes provided.
 Your frame will then be made to accommodate the whole of your artwork.